Research

 Measuring Discrimination using Natural Experiments with Nikhil Rao

 Abstract Disparities in high-stakes decisions are common, but difficult to interpret as discrimination if unobservable group differences exist.
-We show how to use a natural experiment to measure discrimination, adjusted for group differences in unobserved potential outcomes.
-Our approach does not require random assignment to decision-makers, a pre-requisite for existing discrimination measurement tools.
-We study discrimination in two settings.
-First, we study racial discrimination in misdemeanor prosecution using a budget cut that reduced prosecution rates in King County, Washington and a difference-in-difference strategy.
-We find no evidence of discrimination in prosecution before the budget cut, conditional on unobserved potential recidivism.
+We show how to use natural experiments and a binary instrumental variable strategy to measure discrimination, adjusted for group differences in unobserved potential outcomes.
+Our approach does not require random assignment to decision-makers, a prerequisite for existing techniques.
+We study discrimination in two settings, using different forms of natural experiments in each, and highlight how key assumptions vary by empirical strategy.
+First, we measure racial discrimination in misdemeanor prosecution in Washington using a difference-in-difference design, generated by a county budget cut.
+Before the cut, which reduced prosecution rates, we find no evidence of discrimination in prosecution conditional on unobserved potential recidivism.
 Afterwards, white defendants were more likely to be prosecuted than minority defendants.
-This gap is driven by prosecutors responding to the cut by dropping low quality cases, which were more common among minority defendants.
-These patterns suggest that some disparities were generated in prior stages of the criminal legal system, which prosecutors attenuated after the budget cut.
+The gap is driven by prosecutors dropping low quality cases, which were more common among minority defendants, in response to the cut.
+These patterns suggest prosecutors attenuated disparities created in prior stages of the criminal legal system.
 Second, we study socio-economic discrimination in student grade promotion in Michigan public schools using a regression discontinuity design.
-Economically disadvantaged students near a test score cut-off are less likely to be promoted than non-disadvantaged students, even after accounting for differences in academic success in the next grade.
+Economically disadvantaged students near a test score cut-off were promoted at lower rates than non-disadvantaged students, even conditional on unobserved academic ability.

 The Direct and Intergenerational Effects of Criminal History-Based Safety Net Bans in the U.S. with Michael Mueller-Smith, Kevin Schnepel, and Caroline Walker